gantry/docs/pages/01.gantry5/05.advanced/01.creating-a-new-particle/docs.md

 ![File Location](particle_3.png) {.border .shadow}

-You will want to create this file in your template's folder structure by navigating to `(template directory)/custom/particles` and creating a file with a name like `example_particle.yaml`.
+You will want to create this file in your template's folder structure by navigating to `TEMPLATE_DIR/custom/particles` and creating a file with a name like `example_particle.yaml`.
 You can replace `example_particle` with anything you would like.
 This just happens to be the name we're using for this particular particle.
 This file name will be referred to later on.

 {% endset %}
 {% set tab2 %}

-Coming soon...
+You will want to create this file in your template's folder structure by navigating to `THEME_DIR/custom/particles` and creating a file with a name like `example_particle.yaml`.
+You can replace `example_particle` with anything you would like.
+This just happens to be the name we're using for this particular particle.
+This file name will be referred to later on.

 {% endset %}
 {{ gravui_tabs({'Joomla':tab1, 'WordPress':tab2}) }}